Do not take PIQRAY if you have had a severe allergic reaction to PIQRAY or are allergic to any of the ingredients in PIQRAY.

 Males with female partners who are able to become pregnant should use condoms and effective birth control during treatment with PIQRAY and for 1 week after the last dose.
 If your female partner becomes pregnant, tell your health care provider right away.

-You should also read the Full Prescribing Information of fulvestrant for important pregnancy, contraception, infertility, and lactation information
+You should also read the full Prescribing Information of fulvestrant for important pregnancy, contraception, infertility, and lactation information.

-Tell your health care provider about all of the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 PIQRAY and other medicines may affect each other causing side effects.
 Know the medicines you take.
 Keep a list of them to show your health care provider or pharmacist when you get a new medicine.

 The most common side effects of PIQRAY when used with fulvestrant include:

 PIQRAY may affect fertility in males and in females who are able to become pregnant.
 Talk to your health care provider if this is a concern for you.

 These are not all the possible side effects of PIQRAY.
 Call your doctor for medical advice about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch ↗, or call 1-800-FDA-1088.

 Please see full Prescribing Information, including Patient Information.